Bringing the eCommerce Superpower to Brick and Mortar Retail: Actionable Data with AI

 From assisting data analysts by making their job easier with actionable data, to simpler, faster decision making with footfall analysis and heatmaps, we need to unveil the black box of mystery that is our individual stores, and understand everything that's happening inside of them.

-Why can't we test as fast as ecommmerce and make more confident decisions?
+Why can't we test as fast as ecommerce and make more confident decisions?

 From building better customer journeys, better targeting products, to understanding customer pain points, ecommerce is building build better customer experiences with minimal effort.
 When you're shopping online, online stores are building an adapted customer experience that's completely unique to each customer.